 Whereas, Under the newly enacted Hong Kong National Security law, anyone outside of and not from Hong Kong that speaks against or expresses any negative sentiments about the Chinese government will be violating the law; and

-Whereas, Zoom’s surveillance on behalf of authoritarian governments such as the CCP poses a major threat to all Mcmaster students; and
+Whereas, Zoom’s surveillance on behalf of authoritarian governments such as the CCP poses a major threat to all McmasterMcMaster students; and

-Whereas, McMaster’s post on March 26,2020 entitled “Zoom video conferencing: Best practices for privacy and security” does not sufficiently address the security issues posed by zoom and the impact of said issues on Mcmaster students; and therefore
+Whereas, McMaster’s post on March 26,2020 entitled “Zoom video conferencing: Best practices for privacy and security” does not sufficiently address the security issues posed by zoom and the impact of said issues on McmasterMcMaster students; and therefore

 Be it resolved that the 2020/21 SRA call upon McMaster University to updatto investigate current security issues surrounding zoom and stop its use of this software; be it further

-Be it Resolved, that the 2020/2021 SRA call upon Mcmaster niversity to and investigate and pursue the use of other video conference software that sufficiently ensures student’s privacy and safety protection such as Microsoft Teams which is already accessible to all Mcmaster students.
+Be it Resolved, that the 2020/2021 SRA call upon McmasterMcMaster University to and investigate and pursue the use of other video conference software that sufficiently ensures student’s privacy and safety protection such as Microsoft Teams which is already accessible to all McmasterMcMaster students.

 Chui explained she has circulated an updated version of the motion which contains grammatical and wording changes to make the motion more specific and understandable.
 Chui spoke with the Speaker who informed that the most efficient way to apply these changes would be to vote down the current motion and proceed to introduce the updated version as new business as opposed to amending all of the grammatical and wording changes one by one.
 Chui apologized on behalf of the constituent as it has been a long day for everyone.
 Chui insisted on discussing it now rather than at the next SRA meeting in September due to the serious nature of the motion and if we wait, Zoom may be the primary platform of academic instruction of McMaster by that time.
 Chui asked the Assembly to vote down current motion and introduce the updated version of the motion as new business.